Head to the Visit Us / Experiences page to book!

 Because Mark has a limited number of bottles in our library, many are infrequently tasted.
 If you have one of our older bottles and would like to send us your tasting notes, they will be gladly received.
 Those comments are added to the ageability references listed.

 Vintage is the single greatest factor in how Oregon Pinot noir ages.
 The personality of a vintage is usually determined in the 2-4 weeks before the grapes are picked, the time after veraison is complete.
 Prior to that time, the grape has none of the flavor or aroma qualities essential to making wine.
 Flavors develop in the berry over time.
-It takes several weeks for the flavors we want to develop and the flavors we want to lose (the green, herbal ones) to disappear.
+It takes several weeks for the flavors we want to develop and the flavors we don't want (the green, herbal ones) to disappear.
 Very warm and sunny conditions in the last couple of weeks can cause high sugar levels (high alcohol) and lower acidity while we are waiting for the flavors and tannins to mature.
 Cooler conditions with less sun tend to bring our more complex spice, floral and earth notes at moderate alcohol levels.

 Because the time of bloom varies by a month or more, harvest can vary between mid-September to last half of October.
 The harvest conditions affect the quality, quantity, and balance of the tannins, flavor components and acidity.
 More is not better; it is about the relationship between these components.
-It is especially about picking fruit with good flavors and no rot, expecially in Pinot noir.
+It is about picking fruit with good flavors and no rot, especially in Pinot noir.

 Winemakers play an essential role.
 Their single biggest decision is deciding when to pick.
 Early pickers capture more acidity, freshness while retaining more herbal notes.
 Late pickers tend to make more fruit forward wines with less complexity.
 We try to pick in the middle of the ripening curve, capturing the point of maximum complexity.
-We use a very small percentage of new wood, using it to support the nuances of the individual terroirs and round out the tannins.
+We use a very small percentage of new oak, using it to support the nuances of the individual terroirs and round out the tannins.
 We bottle the Villages Cuvée earlier to capture the fresh fruit (11 months), and bottle the vineyard-designated wines later to capture their complexity and nuances (16 months).

 The classic or great Oregon vintages (good acidity paired with excellent skin maturity) are 1985, 1994, 1998, 2002, 2008, and 2012.
 These are usually vintages with moderate crops and very "normal" weather.
 Grapes do not like extremes, not too dry, not too wet, not too warm, not too cold.
 They will hit their peak in 10-18 years.